quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

  2. **vsearch**;
  3. **BLAST+**.

 The `q2-feature-classifier` contains three different classification methods. **classify-consensus-blast** and **classify-consensus-vsearch** are both *alignment-based methods*, that find a consensus assignment across N top hits.
 These methods take reference database `FeatureData[Taxonomy]` and `FeatureData[Sequence]` files directly, and do not need to be pre-trained.
-We’ll do that using a pre-trained ***Naive Bayes classifier*** and the **q2-feature-classifier plugin**.
+In our tutorial we are going to use the **q2-feature-classifier plugin** by using a pre-trained ***Naive Bayes classifier***.
-This classifier was trained on the *SILVA 138 NR99 collection*, where the sequences have been trimmed to only include 250 bases from the region of the 16S that was sequenced in this analysis (the V4 region, bound by the 515F/806R primer pair).
+This classifier was trained on the *SILVA 138 NR99 collection*, where the sequences have been trimmed to only include 300 bases from the region of the 16S that was sequenced in this analysis (the V4 region, bound by the 515F/806R primer pair).
 We’ll apply this classifier to our sequences, and we can generate a visualization of the resulting mapping from sequence to taxonomy.

 Initially, we need to download the pre-computed classifier: